Play-coder/ESP8266DeautherGUI/README.md

 use it as a "pen drive" to transfer aliases data by different computers.
 The <delete> button is used to delete an alias (from the device memory).

+The software will try to connect to the first available COM Port at startup.
+If there is another serial device connected, the GUI probably will connect to it if it's not busy and has a COM index higher than the NodeMCU one.
+If a device is busy, the software will skit to that one with a lower index and so on, until it finds an available one.
+If no available devices are found, the window remains grey.

 # Important notes:
 *This software uses the ControlP5 library and the Processing environment, so unless you are using the pre-compiled version